briankoser/sfc-listeners-guide/episodes/0143-summer-movie-preview-2013.md

   <q class="matt">Maybe I wouldn't be on this crappy podcast.</q>
 </div>

-Ben is for <i class="work-title">The Wolverine</i>.
+Ben is for {% workTitle "The Wolverine" %}.
 Matt is against it and says it's a rental.

 Christopher Lee is Ben's favorite actor.

-Matt refuses to say the title of the movie <i class="work-title">Kickass 2</i>.
+Matt refuses to say the title of the movie {% workTitle "Kickass 2" %}.

 <div class="top-five">
   <h2 class="has-text-centered">Top 3 Anticipated Summer Movies</h2>